Submitty/submitty.github.io/_docs/instructor/create_edit_gradeable.md

    like interface for manual data entry of the numeric scores per problem that are summed for a total score.
 Or you can just enter the total score as a single column.
-We also provide a .csv upload if you numeric scores for this gradeable are already in an electronic format.
+We also provide a .csv upload if your numeric scores for this gradeable are already in an electronic format.

    **_Checkpoints_** should be used for manually graded items with one